Restaurant managers ensure that a restaurant operates efficiently and profitably while maintaining its good reputation

 Many restaurants are run by proprietors or partnerships.
-Chain restaurants are extremely common but there are also a large amount of independent establishments.
+Chain restaurants are extremely common but there are also many independent establishments.

 Some regional and national restaurant chains offer management training opportunities for graduates, although competition for these types of schemes is increasing.

 Look for job vacancies at: